 You may not know the name, but you definitely know the voice.
 You’ve seen actor Keith David in films like “Crash”, “ATL”, “Platoon”, “Dead Presidents” and more.

-The unmistakeable distinguished actor has been both acting and singing (he has an awesome singing voice) for over 30 years and credits his success to his belief in God.
+The unmistakable distinguished actor has been both acting and singing (he has an awesome singing voice) for over 30 years and credits his success to his belief in God.

 David has won two Emmy Awards for his voice-over performances in the PBS projects “The War” and “Unforgivable Blackness: The Rise and Fall of Jack Johnson.”
 He has also been Emmy nominated three times, for his work on Ken Burns’ documentary “Jazz,” his portrayal of Earl Woods in “The Tiger Woods Story,” and as Goliath in the animated series “Gargoyles.”

-He is currently starring in the title role of the OWN series “Greenleaf” produced by and also starring Oprah Winfrey.
+His latest role was in the OWN series “Greenleaf”, which ended last year and is produced by and also starred Oprah Winfrey.
 David received a Critics’ Choice Award nomination for Best Supporting Actor in a Comedy Series for his role in “Enlisted” on Fox.
 His other television credits include the series “Community,” as well as numerous guest star appearances and voice roles.
 His voice has also been heard in a number of popular video games, including “Halo,” “Mass Effect” and “Saints Row.”

 An accomplished stage actor, David continues to be a sought-after actor doing voice-overs, television, and film.
 Yet one thing stays consistent: his faith.